 Sponsored Popular Items

-Uluwatu Temple with Balinese Dance private full-day tour Best deals for Uluwatu Temple with Balinese Dance private full-day tour.
-See the best of Bali on a tour designed by the locals – combining a visit to Uluwatu Temple and a special Balinese dance performance.
+Uluwatu Temple with Balinese Dance Private Half-Day Tour Uluwatu Temple with Balinese dance private half-day tour is a convenient way to add structure, local context and purposeful sightseeing to the itinerary.
+Uluwatu Temple with Balinese dance private half-day tour: experience overview See the best of Bali on a tour designed by the locals – combining a visit to Uluwatu Temple and a special Balinese dance performance.
 And to top it off, there's no need to set an alarm – this afternoon lets you immerse yourself in Balinese culture without waking up too early.
 First on the agenda is the holy temple of Uluwatu.
-The iconic pagoda is perched on a cliff high above the sea, in the far south of Bali.
-Its impressive location makes it the perfect place to watch the sun…
+The iconic pagoda is perched…

 Quick take: Trip.com helps you compare prices across accommodations.
 Use it to shortlist hotels, then click through to confirm the final price, room type, and inclusions on the booking site.